efraimhelman/6.115-IDE/readme.txt

 - highlights any lines in your code that caused the assembler to throw errors
 - accepts drag and drop of asm & txt files into the code window
 - basic auto completion and syntax highlighting, though admittedly the default color scheme is awful...
+- automatically keeps comments neatly aligned

 todo:
+- treat \r and \n as one when following in terminal
+- search
+- problems with queuing
-- title/statusbar
+- show byte data
+- g jump routine tool button?
 - warn about unsaved work before exiting
-- automatically keep comments aligned and neat
+- auto wrap comments
 - extended syntax highlighting and auto completion
 - tooltips with information on 8051 syntax
-- ability to maintain a code appendix for labs
+- ability to maintain a code appendix for labs and print
 - ability to upload code to 6.115 when needed
-- code explorer/tree? but keep interface simple...
+- code explorer/tree?
 - scan ports other than the most common two
 - give user option of ports to try?
-I don't like interface complexity though...
+I don't like interface complexity though
-- provide a brew option that pulls from github & dependencies
+- provide a brew option that automatically pulls from github & dependencies

 ————---
 Credits